 Time: 15 minutes plus 15 minutes baking

-Preheat your oven to 220C/200C Fan /390F and line two baking trays with baking/parchment paper.
+Preheat your oven to 220C/200C Fan / 425F and line a baking sheet with baking/parchment paper

-Pop them in the oven and bake for approximately 15 minutes.
-They’re ready when they’ve turned a nice golden brown colour and the base is properly cooked.
+Bake the puff pastry twists in the oven for around 12-15 minutes.
+They’re ready when they’ve turned a nice golden brown and are crispy rather than soggy.